-The project aims to increase the handling capacity of the expected future production of sulfur.
-New facilities will be built and the current ones at MAA will be upgraded for increased production capacity.
-The loading rates will also be boosted to accommodate larger ships.
-Sulfur storage tanks and solidification units as well as liquid sulfur storage tanks, sulfur granulation unit, sulfur warehouse and export facilities will be built.
+Sulfur Handling Unit increases the handling capacity of the expected future production of sulfur.
+New facilities were built and the old ones at MAA were upgraded, which contributed in increasing the production capacity.
+The loading rates were boosted to accommodate larger ships.
+Sulfur storage tanks and solidification units as well as liquid sulfur storage tanks, sulfur granulation unit, sulfur warehouse and export facilities were built.

 Health, safety and environment-related works to keep up with K-EPA are included.